jamviking/project-methodology-template/docs/PROJECT-GUIDES/create-standalone-template.md

 # Creating Standalone Project Guides Template

 ## Overview
-This guide explains how to extract {{PROJECT_NAME}} guides system into a standalone, reusable template that can be deployed to any project without dependencies on the original {{PROJECT_NAME}}.
+This guide explains how to extract the project guides system into a standalone, reusable template that can be deployed to any project without dependencies on the original ERP project.

 ## Approaches for Independence